-In any case, I came across a wondrous little exercise in a Jack Canfield book that helped me create a vision statement in a snap.
+Recently I came across a wonderful little exercise in a Jack Canfield book that helped me create a vision statement in a snap.

 Jack’s book (which I highly recommend) is called “The Success Principles”, and the following exercise can be found on page 23.
 It’s called the Life Purpose Exercise.
 If you would like to participate in the life purpose exercise, now would be a good time to grab a pencil and paper.
 And some kale chips.